PlaceOS/docs/how-to/svg-map-creation.md

 To get started on the skeleton -select the "pen tool" and select a point size that is best to outline walls.
 This can be anywhere from 2px-6px.
-Begin illustrating the custom map ignoring any outlines that are not needed eg pipes near bathrooms or electrical rooms can be outlined around and given a darker blank space in its fill.
+Begin illustrating the custom map ignoring any outlines that are not needed e.g. pipes near bathrooms or electrical rooms can be outlined around and given a darker blank space in its fill.

 ### Step 7 - Space Highlights

-Once rooms have been outlined check the architectural floor plan to see which spaces require signage eg rest rooms, stairs or cafe spots.
+Once rooms have been outlined check the architectural floor plan to see which spaces require signage e.g. rest rooms, stairs or cafe spots.
 These spaces can have a filled space highlight that compliments the background colour of the map.

 ### Step 8 - Compare Floor Plans